 - Dark, tarry stool: Almost-black goo coating your cat’s stool doesn’t scream “blood,” but it tells you something’s changed.
 This results from digested blood, and it means you’re dealing with the upper GI tract: the stomach or small intestine.
 This blood is known as melena.

 Cats can develop bloody stools for a variety of reasons.
 Paying attention to the litter box will help you determine whether the problem’s mild or severe.
 So, while your cat may wonder why you’re studying their poop, you’re doing them a big favor.

 When you see a few drops of fresh blood, make sure to check your cat’s hind end first.
 The blood may not be coming from their GI tract after all.
 You may find trauma or abscesses around the rectum instead.
 These will require veterinary attention.

 If the kitty bum checks out, but you’re noting red on your cat’s stool, it’s time to consider potential issues in the lower end of the GI tract.
 These include:

 - Megacolon (a condition many cats are prone to)

 - Polyps (which are benign)

 Diarrhea often leads to irritation and inflammation of the colon.
-This can cause blood in your cat’s stools.
+This can cause blood in your cat’s stools and the scary sight of your cat’s bloody diarrhea.
 On the flip side, the straining associated with constipation often results in ruptured blood vessels in the GI tract’s lining.
 Your poor cat then produces tiny, hard stools with blood.